Jimmie Lunceford: Career

 Lunceford's band was hired to play at the Elks Ballroom in Los Angeles on September 26, 1940 and again on June 26, 1947, by Leon Hefflin Sr. Most of Lunceford's sidemen were underpaid and left for better paying bands, leading to the band's decline.

 Death

 After playing McElroy's Ballroom in Portland, Lunceford and his orchestra were in Seaside, Oregon, to play at The Bungalow dance hall on July 12, 1947.
 Before the performance Lunceford collapsed during an autograph session at a local record store.
 He died while being taken by ambulance to the Seaside hospital.
 Lunceford was 45.
 Dr. Alton Alderman performed an autopsy in nearby Astoria, Oregon, and concluded that Lunceford died of coronary occlusion.

 Lunceford had complained about an aching leg as they arrived in Seaside, and had been suffering with high blood pressure for a while, and had recently complained about not feeling well.
-Allegations and rumors circulated that he had been poisoned by a restaurant owner, who was unhappy at having to serve a "Negro" in his establishment.
+Allegations and rumors circulated that he had been poisoned by a white restaurant owner, who was unhappy at having to serve a "Negro" in his establishment.
 He was buried at Elmwood Cemetery in Memphis.